laurelschwulst/interactive/interview.md

 # Interview with Bill Wurtz

-*This is an imaginary interview.
+*Note: This is an imaginary interview.
 The questions and answers were selected and arranged from Bill Wurtz's [questions page](http://www.billwurtz.com/questions/questions.html) in late 2017 by Laurel Schwulst.*

-## Bill Wurtz
+## About

 ![Bill Wurtz](https://laurelschwulst.github.io/interactive/images/bill-wurtz.png)